mattva01/schooltool/src/schooltool/requirement/README.txt

   Decimal("0.42")

-There is also an ``AbstractScoreSystem`` class that implements the title, description and representation for you already.
+There is also an ``AbstractScoreSystem`` class that implements the title, description and the representation of the object for you already.
 It is used for both of the above types of score system.
 If you need to develop a score system that does not fit into any of the two categories, you might want to develop one using this abstract class.

 Finally, I would like to talk a little bit more about the ``UNSCORED`` score.
 This global is not just a string, so that is will more efficiently